jonlpersson/ed-latimore/site/_posts/2020-07-13-6-steps-to-quit-drinking-on-your-own.md

 There will be a period of detox.
 This withdrawal can be physical, mental, or psychological; your level of alcohol dependence will determine the type and severity of your withdrawal symptoms.
 Fortunately, there aren't any alcohol withdrawal symptoms that are life-threatening or even need medical supervision.

 For the physical symptoms, you just need time and a good diet.
-Time gets your body used to not having alcohol, and a good diet will help you.&nbsp;
+Time gets your body used to not having alcohol, and a good diet will help you.

 When you quit drinking alcohol, there isn't any way around feeling like you're missing something.
 Fortunately, it's all in your head.
 Getting sober should not cause any health problems.
 You should feel better, not worse.